jmestret/sqanti3_output_comparison/README.md

 ### sqanti3_output_report.R

 The input data are the classification and junction (*\*.txt*) files returned by the SQANTI3 quality control software.
 It is possible to add as many samples as you desire but it is mandatory to introduce for each sample both the classification and junction file with the same prefix and containing the default sufix given by SQANTI3 ( \*\_classification.txt and \*\_junctions.txt).
-All this files must be in the same directory which relative path will be given as an argument to the script.
+All this files must be in the same directory which absolute or relative path will be given as an argument to the script.

 ```
-$ ls ~/home/dir_in
+$ ls data

 sample1_classification.txt        sample1_junctions.txt